ROCm/MIVisionX/utilities/rocAL/rocal_external_source/README.md

 # rocal_external_source application
-This application demonstrates a basic usage of rocAL's C API to load images from external source and add augmentations and and displays the output images.
+This application demonstrates a basic usage of rocAL's C API to load images from external source and add augmentations and displays the output images.

 ## Build Instructions